Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Experimental setup

 For all the proposed methods features related to JM~classification (f1, f2 and f3) were excluded.

 The feature selection was performed with a wrapper method using a genetic algorithm as a search method. {As the internal classifier of the wrapper, a multilayer perceptron similar to the external classifier was used.
 The parameters used were a mutation probability of 0.2, a crossover probability of 0.5, a population size of 50 individuals and a maximum of 30 generations \citep{kohavi1997wrappers}}.
 For this process, a 5-fold scheme on the training set was used.
 The accuracy was used as the scoring measure in the selection process.
-The features that were selected at less in two folds were included.
+The features that were selected at least in two folds were included.

-For this study, a set of 24~h of recordings were used to train and optimize parameters and hyper-parameters of the activity classifier and they were never used again.
+For this study, a set of 24~h of recordings belonging to DbM (32.0\% grazing, 50.3\% rumination and 17.6\% of other activities) were used to train and optimize parameters and hyper-parameters of the activity classifier and they were never used again.
 Classifiers were trained\footnote{This stage was implemented in python using the scikit-learn package.} following a 5-fold cross validation on the training set.
-Finally, the test results were obtained from a separate test set of 137~h of recordings, which were selected taking care that they correspond to a free-ranging environment {(i.e. outside of the feeding barn)}.
+Finally, the test results were obtained independently from a separate test set of 137~h of recordings belonging to DbM (48.4\% grazing, 38.6\% rumination and 13.0\% of other activities) and another test set of 30~h of recordings belonging to DbZ (38.3\% grazing, 23.7\% rumination and 38.0\% of other activities).
+All recordings were selected taking care that they correspond to a free ranging environment (i.e. outside of the feeding barn).
+Evaluation on DbM indicated the performance of the algorithm variants in similar train/test conditions (animals, diet and field conditions, among others), whilst test on DbZ was used to evaluate the generalization ability of the JMFAR on signals recorded under different experimental conditions (animals, diet and field conditions, among others).